theUncanny/edna/src/note-help.md

 You can have multiple directories with notes.
 Think of each directory with notes as a separate Workspace.

-Use context menu `Notes storage / Open notes in directory` to switch to notes in a different directory.
+Use context menu `Notes storage / Switch to notes in directory` to switch to notes in a different directory.
 If it's an empty directory, without existing notes, we'll create default `scratch` note.

-You can go back to storing notes in the browser with context menu `Notes storage / Open notes in browser (localStorage)`.
+You can go back to storing notes in the browser with context menu `Notes storage / Switch to browser (localStorage)`.
 Unlike going from browser => directory, it doesn't import the notes from directory.

 ∞∞∞markdown
 # Accessing notes on multiple computers